Forecast-it/API/sections/task_financials.md

 ## Get financials for all tasks in a project

-* `/projects/{projectId}/tasks/financials` - Return list of financial numbers for each task in the specific project
+* `/projects/{projectId}/tasks/financials` - Return list of financial numbers for each task in the specific project (in company currency)
+* `/projects/{projectId}/tasks/financials?convert_to_project_currency=true` - Return list of financial numbers for each task in the specific project (in project currency)

 | Response fields        | Description/format                                                                     |
 |------------------------|----------------------------------------------------------------------------------------|